Purpose

 obclient> CREATE TABLE tbl2 (c1 INT PRIMARY KEY, c2 INT, c3 INT, INDEX i1 (c2)); Query OK, 0 rows affectedCreate a table

-tbl3with a function-based index.obclient> CREATE TABLE tbl3 (c1 INT, c2 INT, INDEX i1 ((c1+1)), UNIQUE KEY ((c1+c2))); Query OK, 0 rows affected obclient> SHOW CREATE TABLE tbl3; +-------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+ | Table | Create Table | +-------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+ | tbl3 | CREATE TABLE `tbl3` ( `c1` int(11) DEFAULT NULL, `c2` int(11) DEFAULT NULL, UNIQUE KEY `functional_index` ((`c1` + `c2`)) BLOCK_SIZE 16384 LOCAL, KEY `i1` ((`c1` + 1)) BLOCK_SIZE 16384 LOCAL ) DEFAULT CHARSET = utf8mb4 ROW_FORMAT = DYNAMIC COMPRESSION = 'zstd_1.3.8' REPLICA_NUM = 2 BLOCK_SIZE = 16384 USE_BLOOM_FILTER = FALSE TABLET_SIZE = 134217728 PCTFREE = 0 | +-------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+Create a table with 8 hash partitions.
+tbl3with a function index.obclient> CREATE TABLE tbl3 (c1 INT, c2 INT, INDEX i1 ((c1+1)), UNIQUE KEY ((c1+c2))); Query OK, 0 rows affected obclient> SHOW CREATE TABLE tbl3; +-------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+ | Table | Create Table | +-------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+ | tbl3 | CREATE TABLE `tbl3` ( `c1` int(11) DEFAULT NULL, `c2` int(11) DEFAULT NULL, UNIQUE KEY `functional_index` ((`c1` + `c2`)) BLOCK_SIZE 16384 LOCAL, KEY `i1` ((`c1` + 1)) BLOCK_SIZE 16384 LOCAL ) DEFAULT CHARSET = utf8mb4 ROW_FORMAT = DYNAMIC COMPRESSION = 'zstd_1.3.8' REPLICA_NUM = 2 BLOCK_SIZE = 16384 USE_BLOOM_FILTER = FALSE TABLET_SIZE = 134217728 PCTFREE = 0 | +-------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+Create a table with 8 hash partitions.

-obclient> CREATE TABLE tbl4 (c1 INT PRIMARY KEY, c2 INT) PARTITION BY HASH(c1) PARTITIONS 8; Query OK, 0 rows affectedCreate a table with range partitions as primary partitions and key partitions as subpartitions.
+obclient> CREATE TABLE tbl4 (c1 INT PRIMARY KEY, c2 INT) PARTITION BY HASH(c1) PARTITIONS 8; Query OK, 0 rows affectedCreate a table with range partitions as the primary partitions and key partitions as the subpartitions.

 obclient> CREATE TABLE tbl5 (c1 INT, c2 INT, c3 INT) PARTITION BY RANGE(c1) SUBPARTITION BY KEY(c2, c3) SUBPARTITIONS 5 (PARTITION p0 VALUES LESS THAN(0), PARTITION p1 VALUES LESS THAN(100)); Query OK, 0 rows affectedCreate a table with one column of type

 zstdcompression.
-Set the space reserved for macroblocks to5%.obclient> CREATE TABLE tbl7 (c1 INT, c2 INT, c3 VARCHAR(64)) COMPRESSION 'zstd_1.0' ROW_FORMAT DYNAMIC PCTFREE 5; Query OK, 0 rows affectedCreate a table
+Set the reserved space for macroblocks to5%.obclient> CREATE TABLE tbl7 (c1 INT, c2 INT, c3 VARCHAR(64)) COMPRESSION 'zstd_1.0' ROW_FORMAT DYNAMIC PCTFREE 5; Query OK, 0 rows affectedCreate a table

 tbl8and set the parallelism to3.obclient> CREATE TABLE tbl8(c1 INT PRIMARY KEY, c2 INT) PARALLEL 3; Query OK, 0 rows affectedUse an auto-increment column as the partitioning key.